elestyle/elepay-react-native/README.md

 - `elepay-react-native` does not specify a Swift version and none of the targets (`Your Project`) integrating it have the `SWIFT_VERSION` attribute set.
 Please contact the author or set the `SWIFT_VERSION` attribute in at least one of the targets that integrate this pod.
 ```
 The reason of the error is that the default project structure that craeted by the react-native-cli does not set the swift version for iOS platform.

+2. On Android platform, when setting elepay's theme, please note that elepay SDK changes its UI theme by setting its Activity's night mode configutaion.
+If the Activity that invokes the elepay's UI Activity has different night mode, a "uiMode" configuation change may be triggered by the system.
+That may cause the caller Activity recreated.
+To avoid the recreation, set `android:configChanges="uiMode"` to the caller Activiy in `AndroidManifest.xml`.
+See the [documentation](https://developer.elepay.io/docs/android-sdk#ui-%E3%82%AB%E3%82%B9%E3%82%BF%E3%83%9E%E3%82%A4%E3%82%BA) of elepay SDK for detail.